Eilif-Aune/eurojackpot-cv/README.md

 ## Tech Stack

-- **CV**: YOLOv8 (ultralytics), OpenCV, imageio
+CV: YOLOv8 (ultralytics), OpenCV, imageio.

-- **Stats / ML**: numpy, pandas, scipy, scikit-learn, TensorFlow, hmmlearn
+Stats and ML: numpy, pandas, scipy (signal, stats), scikit-learn, XGBoost, TensorFlow, hmmlearn.

-- **Data**: pandas, parquet
-- **Scraping**: requests + regex, yt-dlp
+Scraping: requests, regex, yt-dlp.

-- **Infrastructure**: Google Colab (T4 GPU), Google Drive
+Infrastructure: Google Colab (T4 GPU), Google Drive.

-## What This Project Demonstrates
+## What I Learned

-1. **Original data engineering**: Recovering information from videos that does not exist in any public dataset
-2. **End-to-end ML pipeline**: From data acquisition through model training to inference
-3. **Statistical rigor**: Proper train/test splits, bootstrap validation, multiple-comparison awareness
-4. **Self-critical analysis**: Several apparent "findings" (Markov z-scores, HMM hidden states) were investigated and shown to be artifacts
-5. **Honest reporting**: Negative results documented with the same care positive ones would be
+The most useful single thing this project taught me is to be paranoid about apparent signal.
+Five separate things in the analysis looked at first glance like real findings:

+1. The parametric chi-square false alarm
+2. The Markov extreme cells
+3. The HMM hidden states
+4. The position × ball signal
+5. The XGBoost feature importances looking like they meant something

+Every one of them had a clean explanation that did not involve the lottery being predictable.
+The position × ball case is the one that scared me most, because it had the lowest p-value and would have been the easiest to misinterpret.
+It also taught me the value of keeping audit fields in the dataset.
+The fix was not subtle statistics.
+It was just slicing the data on `n_inferred = 0` and re-running the same test on a clean subset.

 ## Limitations

-- 922 draws may be too few to detect very weak signals if they exist
+* 923 draws may simply be too few to detect very weak signals if they exist
-- Source video resolution (480p) is the fundamental ceiling on pipeline accuracy
+* The video resolution (480p) is the hard ceiling on detector accuracy
-- The pipeline only handles main numbers (5/50), not the star numbers (2/12)
+* The pipeline only handles main numbers (5 of 50), not the star numbers (2 of 12)
-- Some early draws lack fasit data in the source archive
+* Some early draws are missing from the fasit archive

-## Anti-finding: The Pipeline Bias Discovery

-A late-stage chi-square test found p < 0.0001 for position × ball independence — apparently strong evidence that draw order contains predictive information.
-But held-out prediction (Test 3) failed at 20% baseline, and filtering to perfect-detection draws (n_inferred=0) made the signal completely vanish (p = 0.97).

-The "signal" was an artifact: `recover_draw_order` puts inferred (unmatched) balls at position 5 as a fallback.
-Two-digit numbers (10-50) are harder to detect, so they're over-represented in inferred positions.
-This becomes a statistical signal that does not generalize.

-This is the most methodologically important finding in the project: even strong p-values demand held-out validation and sub-population analysis to distinguish real effects from artifacts of measurement.
+* About 62% of position labels come from pipeline inference rather than direct detection.
+The `n_inferred` field lets anyone using the dataset filter to the clean 354-draw subset where this assumption is removed

+## Wrapping Up

+I spent a lot of work on a system designed to extract information that turned out to be unpredictable.
+That sounds like a failure, but it's actually the answer to the question I was asking.
+Across 13 different methods and roughly every analytical tool I know how to use, the Eurojackpot draws do not reveal any structure beyond uniform randomness.

+The dataset itself is in this repo (`eurojackpot_with_draw_order.parquet`).
+If anyone reading this has a hypothesis they want to test, they have something nobody else does to test it on.